-If a student who has paid in full leaves FBCI during the first four weeks of the semester, they will receive a 50% refund on tuition and dormitory fees.
+If a student leaves FBCI during the first four weeks of the semester, they will be responsible for paying 50% of tuition and dormitory fees for the semester.
+If the student paid in full, they will receive a 50% refund on the tuition and dormitory fees.
 No refund will be made after that.
 FBCI reserves the right not to refund/discount students who have not paid in full and withdraw early.
-This policy does not cover administrative dismissals, which are not entitled to refunds of institutional charges.
+This policy does not cover administrative dismissals (see Dismissals policy).